fainashalts/EthBlockExplorer/README.md

 If centralization is a concern, something like Swarm or IPFS could be an option.
 Main drawback here is that as far as I can tell, the functionality is not as developed so implementing a good search would require more work out the gate.

 4) Concurrent Processes
 Another possible optimization is to run concurrent processes when querying Infura.
-Javascript is single-threaded, but there are some options for running essentially multi-threaded processes using Node.
-Other programming languages may provide easier implementations for multi-threaded requests, as well as parallel requests, which would likely provide greater optimization.
+Javascript is single-threaded, but there are some options for running essentially multi-threaded processes.
+I have attempted to use Promise.all in a few spots in my code, but since many queries depend on the results of previous queries (i.e. one needs transaction data before querying the addresses inside each transaction), there are not that many places where that is helpful.

 A drawback of this approach is the possibility of rate limits stopping out multiple processes.
 The discussion here is somewhat unclear about whether Infura currently implements any sort of rate limit: https://github.com/INFURA/infura/issues/58